Don’t be a Junior Developer: The Roadmap From Junior to Senior

 But how do I know when I’m not a Junior Developer?

-You won’t.
+There won’t be a magic moment.
 You will always feel like you don’t know enough.
 You will always feel like others are smarter than you.
-This is called impostor syndrome.
-It’s normal and every developer feels it.

 1. Can you explain to your family members how the internet works?